ManuPerezDev/ManuPerezDev/README.md

 ---

-My name is Manuel.
-I'm from La Palma, Canary Islands.
+My name is Manuel and I was born in La Palma, Canary Islands.
 I'm a junior developer and I'm learning all days to get Full-Stack!

 I enjoy videogames, music, films and reading! :video_game::musical_note::movie_camera::book: